-At St Chads CE Nursery & Infant School, we welcome all pupils, and places at the school are offered in an open, fair, clear and objective manner in accordance with the legal framework.
-We work to the principle that any parent accessing our admissions arrangements will be able to understand easily how places for our school will be allocated and will not be alienated or discouraged from applying based on admissions criteria.
+At St Chad's CE Nursery and Infant School we welcome all pupils, and places at the school are offered in an open, fair, clear and objective manner in accordance with the legal framework.
+We work to the principle that any parents accessing our admissions arrangements will be able to understand easily how places for our school will be allocated and will not be alienated or discouraged from applying based on admissions criteria.

 DDAT is the Admissions Authority for school.
-All matters relating to admissions have been delegated and are carried out by the Local Governing Body of St Chads CE Nursery & Infant School on behalf of the Academy Trust.
+All matters relating to admissions have been delegated and are carried out by the Local Governing Body of St Chad's CE Nursery and Infant School on behalf of the Academy Trust.